This is based on opinion. Please don't list it on a work's trope example list.

 Tear Jerker / Mary Russell

-This troper actually teared up when Russell rescues Holmes from those Muslims in "O Jerusalem."
+This troper actually teared up when Russell rescues Holmes from his torturers in "O Jerusalem."
 Russell has looked up to Holmes who has been practically raising her since she was 15 years old.
 He gets kidnapped and it takes days for Russell to find him, all the while thinking that he's probably dead.
 When they do find Holmes, he's tied up by his hands to the ceiling and his feet barely touching the floor.
 His back is covered in blood, for he has been beaten every single day since he's been kidnapped.
 He can't even speak because he's in so much pain.
 To see the intelligent man that Russell looked up to beaten beyond all belief, so much so that he has terrifying nightmares for weeks after he's rescued; it would be very difficult for anyone to witness that.

 When Russell first tells Holmes about the death of her family in The Beekeeper's Apprentice.